boseHere/sRNA_snakemake_workflow/README.md

 then fill out the sections as described below.
 Save via `Ctrl-o`, then exit the config file via `Ctrl-x`.

-##### Automatically Fill In Config
+#### Build Default Config

-You have the option to either fill in all sections of the config.yaml file manually, or to allow the custom script build_config.sh to fill in the names of your samples and genomes according to what you have in your /data/1_raw and /genomes directories.
+You have the option to either fill in all sections of the config.yaml file manually, or to allow the custom script build_config.sh to fill in the names of your samples and genomes according to what you have in your /data/1_raw/ and /genomes/ directories.

 This option was created because filling in the config.yaml with the names of your samples and genomes can be tedious, especially if you have a lot of samples or don't already have a list of all your sample filenames without their extensions.
 Further specifications on filling out the config file are noted in the config.yaml template that comes with the download of this pipeline, so feel free to fill it out manually if you prefer.